 How to feed kittens

 Cats are creatures of habit, so getting into a regular routine as soon as possible is best for both you and your kitten.
-Feed your kitten in the same place and at the same times each day, in a quiet area where they can relax, well away from their litter tray.
+Feed your kitten in the same place and at the same times each day, in a quiet area where they can eat in peace.
+Always feed your kitten well away from their litter tray.

-Choose a surface that can be easily cleaned, or use a kitten feeding mat, and always use a clean bowl, as cats are very particular creatures at heart.
+Choose a surface that can be easily cleaned, or use a kitten feeding mat, and always use a clean bowl, as cats are very particular and will not definitely not appreciate a dirty bowl.
 Some kittens may prefer to eat from a flat bowl or saucer – this can also help slow down fast eaters!
+Take time to discover your own kitten’s preferences.

-When it comes to cat feeding, try to serve wet food (cans/tubs/pouches) at room temperature, as it smells more attractive and is easier to digest.
+- Try to serve wet food (cans/tubs/pouches) at room temperature, as it smells more attractive and is easier to digest.
 This means taking it out of the fridge an hour or so before feeding.
-It’s fine to use the microwave for a short time to warm it through, but be sure that the food is never hot.
+If you forget, it’s OK to use the microwave for a few seconds but then let it sit for a few minutes and be sure that the food is never hot.

 Dry food, on the other hand, can be left out during the day without spoiling.
 Store it in a clean, dry environment, ideally in an airtight container or a resealable box, to keep it tasty and maintain its aromas.